Real, Unbiased World Wide Dream Builders Review from an Ex-MLMer

 Sounds like something Disney and the Make-A-Wish Foundation would come up with if they joined forces lol.

 Let’s begin with some basics:

 For starters, World Wide Dream Builders is often referred to as an “Amway Motivational Organization” (AMO).

 Which basically means that they’re a group of Amway distributors who sell their own products that teach you how to succeed with your new Amway business.

 That’s long enough to earn a stellar reputation with some folks, and a horrible reputation with many others.

 In other words: All the skills you’re gonna need if you’re serious about becoming a network marketing pro.

 But for now, let’s rewind the clock to see how it all started…

 When Was World Wide Dream Builders Founded?

-Backed in 1972, Ron Puryear joined AW with his wife Georgia and together they became “Diamond” level distributors within just four years.
+Back in 1972, Ron Puryear joined Amway with his wife Georgia Lee and together they became “Diamond” level distributors within just four years.